p2panda/handbook/rfc/0001-schema/0001-schema.md

 - migrate schema message: creates or alters a table and updates instance messages
 - revert schema message: revert the schema to a previous version, recreating instances

 Instances of the schema are also described by messages.
 However, these instance messages are encoded in entries of users’ logs - not the schema log.
-Every message specifies a schema, schema version, and is one of:
+Every instance message specifies a schema, schema version, and is one of:

 - create instance message: inserts a row
 - update instance message: updates a row